-The Feltham A side of the prison was given an inspection in December 2017/January 2018, s the Feltham B side was inspected a year earlier.
+The Feltham A side of the prison was given an inspection in January 2019, the Feltham B side was inspected in 2017.
 The full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said of Feltham A:

 Peter Clarke CVO OBE QPM